nptscot/networkmerge/paper.md

 support more effective transport planning.
 [Section 2](#sec-problem) outlines the problem of complex route networks.
 [Section 3](#sec-data) describes the input datasets.
-[Section 4](#sec-methods) presents methods for route network generation alongside results based on the example datasets.
+[Section 4](#sec-methods) presents methods for route network simplification alongside results based on the example datasets.
 In [Section 5](#sec-discussion) we discuss the results and outline future work.